Asynchronous adaptive networks: Single-Agent Adaptation and Learning

 \subsection{Conditions on Cost Function}

-Stochastic gradient algorithms are powerful iterative procedures for solving optimization problems of the form \be \minimize_{w} \;\; J(w) \ee While the analysis that follows can be pursued under more relaxed conditions (see, e.g., the treatments in \cite{Pol73,Poljak87,Ber97,tsypkin1971}), it is sufficient for our purposes to require $J(w)$ to be strongly-convex and twice-differentiable with respect to $w$.
-The cost function $J(w)$ is said to be $\nu$-strongly convex if, and only if, its Hessian matrix is sufficiently bounded away from zero \cite{boyd2004convex,dimitri2003,Poljak87,nesterov2004}: \bs \be J(w) \; \mbox{\rm is $\nu$-strongly convex} \Longleftrightarrow \nabla^2_w\,J(w) \geq \nu I_{M} > 0 \ee for all $w$ and for some scalar $\nu > 0$, where the notation $A > 0$ signifies that matrix $A$ is positive-definite.
+Stochastic gradient algorithms are powerful iterative procedures for solving optimization problems of the form \be \min_{w} \;\; J(w) \ee While the analysis that follows can be pursued under more relaxed conditions (see, e.g., the treatments in \cite{Pol73}--\cite{tsypkin1971}), it is sufficient for our purposes to require $J(w)$ to be strongly-convex and twice-differentiable with respect to $w$.
+The cost function $J(w)$ is said to be $\nu$-strongly convex if, and only if, its Hessian matrix is sufficiently bounded away from zero \cite{Poljak87,boyd2004convex,dimitri2003,nesterov2004}: \be J(w) \; \mbox{\rm is $\nu$-strongly convex} \Longleftrightarrow \nabla^2_w\,J(w) \geq \nu I_{M} > 0 \ee for all $w$ and for some scalar $\nu > 0$, where the notation $A > 0$ signifies that matrix $A$ is positive-definite.
 Strong convexity is a useful condition in the context of adaptation and learning from streaming data because it helps guard against ill-conditioning in the algorithms; it also helps ensure that $J(w)$ has a {\em unique} global minimum, say, at location $w^o$; there will be no other minima, maxima, or saddle points.
 In addition, it is well-known that strong convexity helps endow stochastic-gradient algorithms with geometric convergence rates in the order of $O(\alpha^i)$, for some $0 \leq \alpha < 1$ and where $i$ is the iteration index \cite{Poljak87,Ber97}.
-For comparison purposes, when the function $J(w)$ is convex but not necessarily strongly convex, then convexity is equivalent to the following condition: \be J(w)\;\mbox{\rm is convex $\Longleftrightarrow$ $\nabla^2_w\,J(w) \geq 0$} \ee \es for all $w$.
-In this case, there can now be multiple global minima.
-Moreover, the convergence of stochastic-gradient algorithms will occur at the slower rate of $O(1/i)$ \cite{Poljak87,Ber97}.